griffithlab/civicpy/docs/civic.rst

 .. _HGNC Gene Symbol: https://www.genenames.org/

 .. autoclass:: Variant
+   :show-inheritance:

    .. attribute:: allele_registry_id

       The `allele registry id`_ associated with this variant.

    .. attribute:: civic_actionability_score

       The CIViC `actionability score`_ associated with this variant.

    .. attribute:: description

       A curated summary of the clinical significance of this variant.

    .. attribute:: entrez_id

       The `Entrez ID`_ of the gene this variant belongs to.

    .. attribute:: entrez_name

       The `HGNC Gene Symbol`_ of the gene this variant belongs to.

    .. attribute:: gene

       The :class:`Gene` this variant belongs to.

    .. attribute:: gene_id

       The :attr:`CivicRecord.id` of the gene this variant belongs to.

    .. attribute:: name

       The curated name given to this variant.

    .. attribute:: assertions

       A list of :class:`Assertion` records associated with this variant.

    .. attribute:: clinvar_entries

       A list of `clinvar ids`_ associated with this variant.

    .. attribute:: coordinates

       A :class:`CivicAttribute` object describing `CIViC coordinates`_.

    .. attribute:: evidence_items
       evidence

       A list of :class:`Evidence` associated with this variant.

    .. attribute:: evidence_sources

       A list of sources  associated with the evidence from this variant.

    .. attribute:: hgvs_expressions

       Curated `HGVS expressions`_ describing this variant.

    .. attribute:: sources

       A list of sources objects associated with the variant description.

    .. attribute:: variant_aliases
       aliases

       A curated list of aliases by which this variant is referenced.

    .. attribute:: variant_groups
       groups

    A list of `variant groups`_ to which this variant belongs.

    .. attribute:: variant_types
       types

       A list of :class:`CivicAttribute` objects describing `variant types`_ from the `Sequence Ontology`_.

+   .. attribute:: lifecycle_actions

+      A :class:`LifecycleAction` container.

 .. _allele registry id: http://reg.clinicalgenome.org